PyMailGUI — Email Without the Evil

 Saved-mail files are a local alternative to email folders on your account's server, and allow you to partition your saved mails by categories, years, and so on.
 They contain text—the raw text of mails, which includes their attachments often in encoded form—but can have any name, can be stored in any folder, and may have any extension (or none).
 Saved-mail files emulate some of the functionality of IMAP server-account folders, but reside on your local computer only.
 This makes them private, and easy to access and archive offline; it also limits their visibility, though they can be propagated to other devices normally (e.g., see mergeall).
 Use Open in the GUI to view the shipped examples.

-As a POP client, this program can access only the "inbox" folder at your server account; per the prior note, its local saved-mail files can fill the same role as saved-mail folders at your server.
-You can, however, use this program to view preexisting server email folders by first downloading their content to saved-mail files with the separate imapfetch program.
-Because server connection is tried only on fetches and sends, you don't need to have or configure an account to view emails saved by either imapfetch or PyMailGUI's Save; simply press Open in a PyMailGUI list window.
-IMAP download from server folders is a one-time manual step, but local files are generally immune to email provider snooping, and ineffectual oversight.
+As a POP client, PyMailGUI can access only the "inbox" folder at your server account; per the prior note, its local saved-mail files are designed to fill the same role as saved-mail folders at your server.
+You can, however, use PyMailGUI to view preexisting server email folders by first downloading their content over the IMAP interface to saved-mail files with the separate imapfetch program.
+Because server connection is tried only on fetches and sends, you don't need to have or configure an account to view emails saved by either imapfetch or PyMailGUI's own Save; simply press Open in a PyMailGUI list window.
+IMAP download from server folders requires a one-time manual step.
+In exchange, though, local files are generally immune to both email-provider snooping, and ineffectual government oversight.

 When entering recipient email addresses in To, Cc, and other fields, be sure to quote the optional name portion if it contains special characters (for instance: "name" <email@example.com>).
 When entering multiple recipients, separate email addresses with a comma (for example: address1, address2, address3).
 The standard control/Ctrl plus C and V key combinations work to copy and paste text in header fields; on some platforms a right- (or two-finger-) click may paste as well.
 For sends: if the initial "?" character in an address field is left unchanged, no address will be used for the field; by contrast, the initial "?" in Subject will be used as your email's subject line if unchanged—be sure to fill in a valid subject.